-Some of the work we have completed in 2020
+Some of the work we have completed for clients.

 The Barntown Heritage Group in Wexford Ireland needed a video to help their Go Fund Me project in which they are trying to save a castle not too far from our studio.
 We were glad to jump into gear at short notice and produce this short video for them.
 You can check out their project here.